berikv/berikv.github.io/_posts/repairs/2025-03-06-sony-dd-walkman-broken-gear.md

 Take enough pictures so that you know which wire goes where, in case they do break.

-When the screws are loose, lift the PCB and the main gear will show.
-If it is cracked, order a [replacement main gear from Fix Your Audio](https://fixyouraudio.com/product/sony-tcm-d3-walkman-new-center-gear-repair-kit/).
+When the screws are loose, lift the PCB.
+The main gear will be visible.
+Rotat it manually and find if it is cracked, order a [replacement main gear from Fix Your Audio](https://fixyouraudio.com/product/sony-tcm-d3-walkman-new-center-gear-repair-kit/).
 The Sony DD has the same gear as the TCM-D3 aparently.
 Or they are not too different.

-To be able to access the mechanics, you will need to desolder the audio head.
+To be able to access the mechanics, you will need to desolder the tape head from the PCB.
 <img src="/assets/img/repairs/sony_walkman/walkman_audio_head.jpg" />

 There are four wires: ground (unschielded) in the top right, white, yellow and red.